JagusTin23/python-scraping-scripts/README.md

 # python-scraping-scripts
-A repository for scrapping scripts
+A repository for scraping scripts